 The ZDHC Roadmap to Zero Program is a coalition of fashion brands, value chain affiliates and associates, aiming to transform the global textile, leather, apparel and footwear value chain to substitute hazardous chemicals for safer ones in the production process.
-In 2012, G-Star became part of the coalition and committed to eliminate industrial releases of hazardous chemicals into the environment, setting the target to reach zero discharge of hazardous chemicals (ZDHC) from all G-Star's products and production processes by 2020.
-The ZDHC performance of the suppliers are monitored through ZDHC InCheck and ZDHC ClearStream reports, which are based on the ZDHC Manufacturing Restricted Substance List (MRSL).
+In 2012, G-Star became part of the coalition and committed to eliminate industrial releases of hazardous chemicals into the environment, setting the target to reach zero discharge of hazardous chemicals (ZDHC) from all G-Star's products and production processes.
+The performance of suppliers are monitored through ZDHC InCheck and ZDHC ClearStream reports, which are linked to the ZDHC Manufacturing Restricted Substance List (MRSL).
 The results of these reports are combined in a template of G-Star supplier Detox program (explained in chapter 8.5).